Supporting Students in Need

 Federal funds don’t replace local and state dollars, but are added to local money dedicated to the schools.
 BSD schools use a schoolwide model where funds can be used across the entire school's population to improve achievement.
 Many types of activities can be paid for with Title I dollars.
 They just need to support learning and be allowed within the schoolwide program.

-Our Title I schools are Carrcroft, Claymont, Harlan, Maple Lane, and Mount Pleasant Elementary Schools, PS duPont and Talley Middle Schools, and Brandywine High School.
+Our Title I schools are Carrcroft, Claymont, Harlan, Maple Lane, and Mount Pleasant Elementary Schools, P.S. duPont and Talley Middle Schools.